Facilitating the Discovery and Use of Learning Games

 Richard Van Eck, Woei Hung

 While problem solving is lauded as a benefit of video games, little empirical evidence exists to support this assertion.
 Current definitions and taxonomies are often contradictory and do not capture the complexity and diversity of modern games.
 Many video game researchers are also unfamiliar with the 75+ years of problem solving research in Europe and the United States.
 We propose a classification of gameplay that accounts for the cognitive skills during gameplay, relying in part on Mark Wolf's concept of grids of interactivity.
 We then describe eleven problem types and the dimensions along which they vary.
 Finally, we use the shared dimensions of gameplay and problem types to align gameplay types and problems.
 We believe that this framework for thinking about games and problem solving can guide future design and research on problem solving and games.

 With over 20 years in the public policy arena, I have become focused on advancing the use of technology to create and enhance learning tools that provide all learners-- irrespective of age, ethnicity or income -- with an opportunity to succeed.
 I see this as the great equalizing force that can improve the quality of life for everyone-- learner and teacher, child and caregiver, worker and employer -- leading to a better society as a whole...
 Read More →

 Will is an Instructional Designer specializing in educational games.
 At BrainPOP, Will works on GameUp, a curated collection of over 100 educational games with K12 alignments and teacher support materials. |

-Will obtained his M.A. in Instructional Technology and Media from Columbia University Teachers College, where he collaborated with Dr. Joey Lee, the Eggplant Games Lab and the NSF-funded POLAR research group on a variety of games raising awareness and facilitating behavioral change...
+Will obtained his M.A. in Instructional Technology and Media from Columbia University Teachers College, where he collaborated with Dr. Joey Lee, the Eggplant Games Lab and the NSF-funded POLAR research group on a variety of games...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!